Rodman Wanamaker: Career

 Rodman Wanamaker suffered from kidney disease in the last decade of his life, and the toxins from this condition slowly took their toll on his health.
-He had a son, Captain John Wanamaker, and two daughters.
+He had a son, Captain John Wanamaker, and two daughters, Fernanda and Marie Louise.
 The son had health problems that made his choice as successor to the family business increasingly problematic.
 After his death, control of the stores passed to a board of trustees charged with serving the interests of the surviving Rodman Wanamaker family.

 Wanamaker died on March 9, 1928, in Atlantic City, New Jersey.
 He was interred in the Wanamaker family tomb in Church of St. James the Less in Philadelphia.